monojit18/ContainerApps/README.md

     ![containerapp-external-ingress](./Assets/containerapp-external-ingress.png)

-  - Secrets are added as part of the Conntainer App Deployment process
+  - Secrets are added as part of the Container App Deployment process

     ![containerapp-secrets](./Assets/containerapp-secrets.png)